mariamgamal70/Digital-filter-designer/README.md

 ### Project Features
 Website has the following feature:-
-> 1.A plot for the z-plane with the unit circle, where the user can place different zeros and poles.
+> 1. A plot for the z-plane with the unit circle, where the user can place different zeros and poles.
 The user can also make the following modifications:
 -Modify the placed zeros/poles by dragging them:
 -Click on a zero or pole and delete it
-  -Clear all zeros or clear all poles or clear all -Has the option to add conjugates or not for the complex element
+-Clear all zeros or clear all poles or clear all
+-Has the option to add conjugates or not for the complex element

 > 2. Visualize the corresponding frequency response for the placed elements (One graph for the magnitude response and another graph for the phase response):